cds-snc/consultation-references/base-product-roadmap.md

 The third milestone would be to configure the CMS to meet the Visualizations needs identified by the end users.

-If out of the box features are not meeting all the requirements, extensive open source vizualisation libraries can be leveraged to ensure rapid prototyping and ensuring flexibility for future needs.
+If out of the box features are not meeting all the requirements, extensive open source Visualization libraries can be leveraged to ensure rapid prototyping and ensuring flexibility for future needs.

 ### Search